-Frustrated with a lack of creativity within the hosiery industry, string&&loop aims to create genuinely fun, innovative, and intellectually driven products by knitting the beauty of physical craft with the power of technology.
+Frustrated with a lack of creativity within the hosiery industry, string&&loop aims to create genuinely fun, innovative, and intellectually driven products by knitting the beauty of physical craft with the power of modern technology.

 Product > Profit;

 From head to toe, string&&loop was created with the idea that there are better, if not at least different ways to develop a fashion brand.
-As part of that mission our products are proudly made in U.S.A using domestically sourced materials.
+As part of that mission our products are proudly made in U.S.A. using domestically sourced materials.